 SAIH has the following programs within higher and informal education:

-- Education for liberation from violence in South Africa
+- Inclusive Higher Education in South Africa Enhancing

 13. What is a local chapter?